ryanmaule/echo-sonos/README.md

 1. Create a new Skill in the Alexa Skills control panel on Amazon.
 You need a developer account to do this.
 2. Name can be whatever you want.
 "Invocation" is what you say (I used "Sonos").
 3. Check Custom Interaction Model if it is not already checked.
 Click Next
 4. Click Next, taking you to Interaction Model.
 Create a Custom Slot Type ("Add Slot Type").
-Add a new type for PRESETS, another for ROOMS, and a final one for TOGGLES.
-Into each, copy/paste the contents of [echo/custom_slots/PRESETS.slot.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/PRESETS.slot.txt), [echo/custom_slots/ROOMS.slot.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/ROOMS.slot.txt) and [echo/custom_slots/TOGGLES.slot.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/TOGGLES.slot.txt).
+Add a new type for PRESETS, another for ROOMS, another for SXMSTATIONS, another for SXMCHANNELS, and a final one for TOGGLES.
+Into each, copy/paste the contents of [echo/custom_slots/PRESETS.slot.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/PRESETS.slot.txt), [echo/custom_slots/ROOMS.slot.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/ROOMS.slot.txt) and [echo/custom_slots/sxmstatoins.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/ROOMS.slot.txt) and [echo/custom_slots/sxmchannels.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/ROOMS.slot.txt) and [echo/custom_slots/TOGGLES.slot.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/custom_slots/TOGGLES.slot.txt).
 5. Still in Interaction Model, copy this repo's [echo/intents.json](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/intents.json) into the "Intent Schema" field, and [echo/utterances.txt](https://raw.githubusercontent.com/rgraciano/echo-sonos/master/echo/utterances.txt) into "Sample Utterances".
 6. Don't test yet, just save.
 Click back to "Skill Information" and copy the "Application ID".
 You'll need this for Lambda.